-All students interested in writing a senior honors thesis during academic year 2020-21 should have submitted a preliminary proposal during the Spring 2020 term.
-Regardless of whether you did or not, you must send your final proposal to me by August 24th (se5@columbia.edu).
+All students interested in writing a senior honors thesis during academic year 2021-22 should have submitted a preliminary proposal during the Spring 2021 term.
+Regardless of whether you did or not, you must send your final proposal to me by August 20th (se5@columbia.edu).
 The final proposal must include the following information:

-1. A (minimum) one paragraph description of your topic.
+- A (minimum) one paragraph description of your topic.
 The paragraph must contain at least one economics question that you would like to address in your thesis.
-Since most theses are empirical, you must also note what data sets you will be using to answer your question.

-- 2. A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want to tell me that you have taken international monetary theory). - 3.
+Since most theses are empirical, you must also note what data sets you will be using to answer your question. - A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want highlight that you have taken international macro). - 3.
 All of the grades that you have received in your economics classes at Columbia.
 Simply copy the grades in economics classes as recorded in your Columbia DAR.
 You should not include grades from other departments.
-If you have transferred any economics credits, then you should include those grades as well. - 4.
-Finally, include the name(s) of faculty members that you believe would be interested in working with you.
-If you do not know a faculty member who would be interested, then you should look at our website for information on their research interests. - 5.
-You must complete the Google form at https://docs.google.com/forms/d/e/1FAlpQLScund2DpQICxSIZJq6Falh6k6nshUFzlw5108DvDggsdoqZaA/viewform?usp=sf_link
+If you have transferred any economics credits, then you should include those grades as well.

+- 4. Finally, include the name(s) of faculty members that you believe would be interested in working with you.
+If you do not know a faculty member who would be interested, then you should look at our website for information on their research interests. - You must complete the Google form at https://docs.google.com/forms/d/e/1FAIpQLSdWWIL93pywv5AKfh5YTC-M-VyOnY1fVUovj1VvPICLYfAP2w/viewform?usp=sf\link - 6.
+More information is posted on our Honors and Prizes page.
+A few examples of successful final thesis proposals are posted on that page.